akshit270902-ui/Positional_reinforcement_learning/btc-rl-trader/README.md

 Standard feedforward RL policies treat each timestep as independent, which fails to capture the strong path-dependencies inherent to financial markets (e.g., momentum, mean-reversion, and regime persistence).
 This system implements a recurrent policy with an LSTM hidden layer to integrate historical information over time implicitly.

 To complement the discrete reward topology and prevent state-blind optimization, we append real-time positional features directly to the observation vector.
-This allows the network to dynamically track its inventory, open exposure metrics, and historical execution trajectories.
+This allows the network to dynamically track its inventory, and historical execution trajectories.

 ### Key Design Parameters:
 - **Higuchi Fractal Dimension:** Measures local price roughness to model shifting market regimes (trending vs. mean-reverting).